sindney/nest3d/readme.txt

 A light weight and flexible 3d engine for as3 programmers
 ----------------------------------------------------------------

-Commercial use:

-Please contact us (sindneymail@gmail.com) for a paid license.

-Non-commercial use:

 Copyright (C) 2012 - 2100 Nest3D Team.

 Permission is hereby granted, free of charge, to any person obtaining a copy of